k-kuwahara/socket.io-quiz-app/README.md

 ## Development Environment
 - Node.js
 - Socket.IO
-- gulp
-- gulp-uglify
-- gulp-rename
-- gulp-sass
+- Sass(Scss)
-- gulp-plumber
+- Bootstrap
-- gulp-jshint
+- Eslint
-- jshint-stylish
+- Gulp

 ## How to use